rodguinea/shiny-apps/README.md

 ## <a name="deployment"></a> Deployment on The Tech website:

-* Build a docker image on the tech server with :
+* Navigate to the repo on the tech server (I put it in root home), build a docker image on the tech server with :

 ```sh
 docker build -t yourname/yourappname .